Fishing With Garlic, An Underrated & Cheap Bait Attractant

 The essential ingredients are the same as most boilie mixes:

-To ensure that the bait has some noticeable flavor in the mix then any other ingredients should not be overpowering.
-However, I tend to add belachan in my mixes with garlic as this has always caught fish in my experience, especially in the winter months.
+To ensure that the bait has some noticeable flavour in the mix, any other ingredients should not be overpowering.
+However, I tend to add belachan in my mixes with garlic, as this has always caught fish in my experience, especially during winter months.

-Using boilies as part of your fishing bait, especially for carp can be one of the most productive baits.
+Using boilies as part of your fishing bait, especially for carp, can be one of the most productive baits.
 Adding a garlic additive is one of many options available.
-Boilies are almost always used as bait fished on the bottom or just off the bottom.
+Boilies are almost always used as bait fished on or off the bottom.

 Garlic Infused Bread